5 Of The Most Iconic& Creative T-Shirt Designs Ever.

-This iconic and often copied design started life in the back of a taxi in the 70’s by Milton Glaser which then became part of a marketing campaign which was developed in order boost tourism after a sharp rise in crime resulting from the New York Blackout in 1977 which had seen visitor numbers dwindle.
+This iconic and often copied design started life in the back of a taxi in the ’70s by Milton Glaser which then became part of a marketing campaign that was developed in order to boost tourism after a sharp rise in crime resulting from the New York Blackout in 1977 which had seen visitor numbers dwindle.
 Since then this design has been replicated countless times and has been seen worn in various formats by many famous faces.

 Vote For Pedro

 This iconic design rose to fame off the back of the success achieved by the cult film Napoleon Dynamite.
 Worn in the film by the main character Napoleon in order to support of his friend Pedro’s school presidency campaign.
 This design has arguably more popular than the film ever was, that’s why 16 years on it’s still making many a public appearance